NNPDF/eko/doc/source/theory/pQCD.rst

         1 - a_s L \gamma^{(0)} + a_s^2 \left [ L \gamma^{(1)} + \frac{1}{2} L^2 \gamma^{(0)} (\gamma^{(0)}+\beta_0) \right ]

     In this way the dependence of the |EKO| on :math:`L` is factorized outside the unvaried evolution kernel.
+    This procedure is repeated for each different |FNS| present in the evolution path.

 Notice that the two methods should be equivalent, especially for fully linearized solutions (`ModEv=truncated,ev_op_max_iterations=1`)